 This seemed like a really neat device that allows you to take pictures and record video in 360 degrees.
 I wasn’t able to view any sample footage but the Samsung rep informed me that it now records video in 4k, this is an improvement over last years model that was “close” to 4k.

 The battery on the new Gear 360 is built-in now, this allowed them to make a smaller body but removed the ability to swap and carry extra batteries to record for longer periods of time.

 This was my first time using the Gear VR.
 I had a chance to use it on a really cool 360 simulator chair called Whiplash.
 First, you had to sign a waiver, then you got strapped into the chair (body, waist, legs) and finally you would turn, flip you upside down and make you feel like you are somewhere else.

 The VR demo that they had at this event was that you got to experience being a pilot in an airshow.
 The combination of 360-degree video and the simulator chair gave me a really fun and immersive VR experience.
 I could really envision future theme park attractions using tech like this to simulate rollercoasters and other experiences that I couldn’t possibly dream of.

 - Overall fun event, I had a fun time geeking out on new tech toys.

 - I really want a Galaxy S8 now (please send me one Samsung!).

-- Infinity display is very beautiful and makes the iPhone look pale in comparison.
+- The infinity display is very beautiful and makes the iPhone look pale in comparison.

 - Gear 360 is neat but I wish it had a removable battery.